ljcaviedesb/school2021/participants_logbook.md

 * I assumed that only regular education would result in a significant shift in knowledge.
 But here I am, after this summer school, become smitten with data science.
 Thank you to all of the tutors and the organizers!
 Feven Markos Hunde

 * What a great school!
 Well organised, helpful tutors and friendly environment.
 I learned so much, and will keep using the skills gained here for a long time.
 Thanks everyone!
 Michael Sarkis
+* Thank you all for this amazing experience of learning!
+I enjoy it and learn a lot.
+And thank for made the material accessible!. again, Thanks!!!!  - Laura J. Caviedes B.

 * I am approaching the end of the first year of my PhD in astrophysics.
 I only started to teach my self python in order to carry out astrophysical research.
 However, after this school, I feel